Environmental Justice Grants to Small Community Groups (66.604)

 Credentials/Documentation

-Applications describing the planned program, the means for executing the program, and preliminary budget information must be submitted to the EPA Regional Environmental Justice Offices.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or officials designed as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this CFDA assistance listing, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
+For additional information, contact the individual(s) listed in the competitive announcement.

 Application Procedure